tiagodeluna/study-notes/Azure/README.md

 ## Azure Cost Management

 Azure Cost Management is another free, built-in Azure tool that can be used to gain greater insights into where your cloud money is going.
 You can see historical breakdowns of what services you are spending your money on and how it is tracking against budgets that you have set.
 You can set budgets, schedule reports, and analyze your cost areas.

+## Azure TCO calculator

+If you are starting to migrate to the cloud, a useful tool you can use to predict your cost savings is the **Total Cost of Ownership (TCO) calculator**, available [here](https://azure.microsoft.com/pricing/tco/).

+There you can estimate your costs by executing three simple steps:
+1. **Define your workloads:** enter details about your on-premises infrastructure according to four groups: Servers, Databases, Storage, and Networking.
+2. **Adjust assumptions:** Adjust the values of assumptions that the TCO calculator makes to improve the accuracy of the prediction.
+3. **View the report:** The TCO calculator generates a detailed report based on the details you enter, allowing you to compare the costs of your on-premises infra with the costs of using Azure products and services.

 ---